samersaabjr/Model-Free-Control/README.md

-This repository contains implementations for the model-free non-adaptive controller proposed in "Multivariable Non-adaptive Controller Design" (DOI: 10.1109/TIE.2020.2998753) in MATLAB.
+This repository contains implementations of the Quadruple Tank Process simulation for the model-free non-adaptive controller proposed in "Multivariable Non-adaptive Controller Design" (DOI: 10.1109/TIE.2020.2998753) in MATLAB.

 This is a discrete-time robust multivariable (nonadaptive) tracking controller that comes with a simple structure, requires very limited information on the plant model, and is relatively easy to tune.
 In addition to being easy to tune and implement, an objective of this controller is to deal with a class of large-scale systems with complex dynamics.

+**Experiment**

 In this example we compare the performance of the proposed controller with the optimal stochastic PID controller in [1], [2], and that in [3].
 The multivariable PID gains of the former two controllers are obtained by minimizing the error covariance matrix of different augmented systems, and the latter considers the problem of designing a multivariable PID controller via direct optimal linear quadratic regulator.